YMa-lab/CARDspa/README.md

 CARDspa is implemented as an open-source R package, and is freely available on Bioconductor at [https://bioconductor.org/packages/CARDspa/].

-For further details, please visit our project page at [www.xzlab.org/software.html].

 Installation
 ------------
 You can install the released version of CARDspa using BioConductor.